ethereumjs/ethereumjs-monorepo/packages/statemanager/README.md

 void main()
 ```

-### `DefaultStateManager` -> Proofs
+### `MerkleStateManager` -> Proofs

 #### Instantiating from a Proof

-The `DefaultStateManager` has a static constructor `fromProof` that accepts one or more [EIP-1186](https://eips.ethereum.org/EIPS/eip-1186) [proofs](./src/stateManager.ts) and will instantiate a `DefaultStateManager` with a partial trie containing the state provided by the proof(s).
+The `MerkleStateManager` has a static constructor `fromProof` that accepts one or more [EIP-1186](https://eips.ethereum.org/EIPS/eip-1186) [proofs](./src/stateManager.ts) and will instantiate a `MerkleStateManager` with a partial trie containing the state provided by the proof(s).
 Be aware that this constructor accepts the `StateManagerOpts` dictionary as a third parameter (i.e. `stateManager.fromProof(proof, safe, opts)`).
 Therefore, if you need to use a customized trie (e.g. one that does not use key hashing) or specify caching options, you can pass them in here.
 If you do instantiate a trie and pass it into the `fromProof` constructor, you also need to instantiate the trie using the corresponding `fromProof` constructor to ensure the state root matches when the proof data is added to the trie.
 See [this test](./test/stateManager.spec.ts#L287-L288) for more details.

 See below example for common usage: